Mission RN to BSN Program

 Program graduates demonstrate competence in clinical judgment, collaborate as members and leaders of interprofessional healthcare teams, and utilize evidence-based interventions to manage illness; promote, maintain, and restore health across the lifespan.

-CMU RN-to-BSN program builds an intellectual framework that reflects two major bodies of knowledge and scholarship: The BSN Essentials and the QSEN Competencies.
-The next table illustrates the alignment of the program's SLOs with selected BSN Essentials and QSEN Competencies.
+Our RN-to-BSN program builds an intellectual framework that reflects two major bodies of knowledge and scholarship: the BSN Essentials and the Quality and Safety Education for Nurses (QSEN) Competencies.
+The table below illustrates the alignment of the program's student learning objectives (SLO) with selected BSN Essentials and QSEN Competencies.

 Integrate knowledge from the liberal arts, sciences, and nursing to provide culturally competent nursing care for diverse populations.